micmejia/bible-dump/NKJV/Amos/Amos 5.md

 He made the Pleiades and Orion; He turns the shadow of death into morning And makes the day dark as night; He calls for the waters of the sea And pours them out on the face of the earth; The Lord _is_ His name.

 ###### 9
-He [^a]rains ruin upon the strong, So that fury comes upon the fortress.
+He rains ruin upon the strong, So that fury comes upon the fortress.

 ###### 10
 They hate the one who rebukes in the gate, And they abhor the one who speaks uprightly.

 ###### 11
-Therefore, because you [^b]tread down the poor And take grain [^c]taxes from him, Though you have built houses of hewn stone, Yet you shall not dwell in them; You have planted [^d]pleasant vineyards, But you shall not drink wine from them.
+Therefore, because you tread down the poor And take grain taxes from him, Though you have built houses of hewn stone, Yet you shall not dwell in them; You have planted pleasant vineyards, But you shall not drink wine from them.

 ###### 12
 For I know your manifold transgressions And your mighty sins: Afflicting the just _and_ taking bribes; Diverting the poor _from justice_ at the gate.